malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/Readme.md

 Please note that we use the power-law parameters of elongational viscosity given by [1] in their table 1.

 ![figure3](https://github.com/malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/blob/main/media/figure_3.png)

-Figure 3: Approximation of 'bracketed term'
+Figure 3: Comparison between experimental data and our model

 Expressed in mathematical terms, our formula results in an average error of 0.5 bar or 12 % (i.e. our model usually predicts higher values).